-This is one of those classic toys that just never gets old or forgotten.
+This is one of those classic Christian gifts for toddlers that just never gets old or forgotten.
 My younger kids love to play with my (extremely fragile) nativity set and beg me to keep it up longer each year.

-So, I’m gifting this playset to my four-year-old (finally)!
+So, I’m gifting this playset to my youngest this year (finally, right?).

 This is a newer book – written by Chris Tomlin who authored the song by the same title – which I predict will become a classic.
 (I mean, can you even listen to this song without tearing up?
-Come on!)
+Just try it.)